Clubs

 eSports Club

-Membership in the CCHS eSports Club will introduce the world of eSports to students and create a competitive and fun environment where they can play games and build friendships.
+Membership in the CCHS eSports Club will introduce the world of eSports to students and create a competitive and fun environment where they can prepare for eSports competition events.
 The eSports Club will meet regularly after school in designated classrooms.
+Membership is limited to 12 students.

 Fellowship of Christian Athletes